nhsconnect/FHIR-END-OF-LIFE-API/pages/design/design_clinical_terminologies.md

 tags: [design,development]
 sidebar: overview_sidebar
 permalink: design_clinical_terminologies.html
-summary: "Brief guidance on how clinical terminologies are expected to be used within the FHIR&reg; API."
+summary: "Brief guidance on how clinical terminologies are expected to be used within the Care Connect FHIR&reg; API."
 ---

 ## UK Terminology Centre (UKTC) ##